 “Inbound marketing is a business strategy that utilizes different marketing channels (content marketing, blogs, events, SEO, social media and more) to create brand awareness.
 Inbound marketing is focused on creating valuable content and experience that are tailored to your customers.

-While outbound marketing may interrupt your audience with content they may not need, inbound marketing creates a connection that your audience are looking for, and also provide solutions to problems that your audience are searching for.”
+While outbound marketing may interrupt your audience with content they may not need, inbound marketing creates a connection that your audience are looking for.
+It also provides solutions to problems that your audience are searching for.”

 This is one of the basic questiosn you should ask your prospective hire especially when you are recruiting for an entry level position.